 The ugly side of “artificial” energy boosters

 The excessive amount and caffeine and sugar in many energy drinks can make for a bad combination for many people.
 Most energy drinks contain sucrose (sugar), as well as glucose (a liquid form of sugar derived from grains or potatoes).
 Excessive sugar, like the amounts in these drinks, is not healthy for anyone’s body, cells, or microbiome.
-High amounts of caffeine may also be harmful, especially to those that are sensitive to caffeine, including pregnant and nursing mothers and children.
+High amounts of caffeine may also be harmful, especially to those who are sensitive to caffeine, including pregnant and nursing mothers and children.

-In addition to sensitivity to caffeine, coffee may not be beneficial for your body or microbiome, and may end up on your Viome “Avoid” food list.
+In addition to sensitivity to caffeine, coffee may not be beneficial for your body or microbiome and may end up on your Viome “Avoid” food list.
 If coffee is on your Avoids, it could be because the catechols in coffee can be unfavorable to your microbiome and gut integrity function.
-So relying on coffee for energy could end up doing more harm than good.
+So, relying on coffee for energy could end up doing more harm than good.

-Manufactured over the counter stimulants also have high amounts of caffeine in order to keep you awake and alert.
-They can help you stay awake, but with alarming side effects: irregular heartbeat, chest pain, flushing, rapid heartbeat, agitation, nausea, stomach upset, or trouble sleeping.
+Manufactured over-the-counter stimulants also have high amounts of caffeine in order to keep you awake and alert.
+They can help you stay awake but with alarming side effects: irregular heartbeat, chest pain, flushing, rapid heartbeat, agitation, nausea, stomach upset, or trouble sleeping.

 Fatigue isn’t your problem.
 It’s a symptom.

 You’re tired of not feeling rested, even after a full night’s sleep.
 Not having enough energy to accomplish everything you need to get done during the day.
 Where can you turn when you experience this constant fatigue, if not the stimulants that get you through your day?

 Turns out, your own body has the answers.

 Our Translational Science team has been digging deep into the science of energy production and mitochondrial health.
 Here are some of their exciting nutritional finds: